adriansacas/tipple/README.md

 ## Differences/Deviations
-- Currently cannot test if the QRScanner works with the Camera because XCode currently doesn't support iOS 17.1 (only goes up to 17.0 as of now) and crashes the app on Danica's phone
+- Currently cannot test if the QRScanner works with the Camera because XCode currently doesn't support iOS 17.1 (only goes up to 17.0 as of now) and crashes the app on Danica's phone.
+- Signing out of an account is a buggy since it always assumes the user will be signed in even after clicking the sign out button.
+Will fix in Final submission.